samocooper/nuclitrack/docs/index.rst

 Loading time series images
 --------------------------

 To get started you need a video of cells that need tracking.
-Importantly, the video must be stored as a sequence of individual tiff files.
+Importantly, the video must be stored as a sequence of individual single plane tiff files.
 There are then three options for loading the .tif image time series into NucliTrack.

 However, before loading you need to specify file names for the hdf5 files that will store your tracking data and parameters.
 You can either enter the location for these files directly into the text boxes and hit enter.
 Alternatively navigate to the desired folder, enter names for the files at the end of the directory path, and then hit enter.